 “On almost every measure, children who experience chronic or deep poverty, especially when they are young, face tougher developmental and social barriers to success,” he wrote.
 “Even brief experiences of poverty in early childhood can have lasting effects on health, education, employment and earning power.”

-Knowing that 18% of Nebraska kids live in poverty, we have reason to be concerned about the forecast for tomorrow’s adults.
+Knowing that 18% of Nebraska kids live in poverty, we have reason to be concerned about the forecast for tomorrow’s adults (by harper).
 On Friday, I’ll find some sunshine amongst the clouds and share recommendations for improving child well-being.